saptarshic27/stats426/_modules/week-05.md

   : Chapter 8.7, 8.5.2

 Sep 24
-: Proof of CRLB, Asymptotic Properties of MLE and other estimates, the delta method, and confidence intervals : Chapter 8.5.2 - 8.5.3
+: Proof of CRLB, Asymptotic Properties of MLE and other estimates, and confidence intervals : Chapter 8.5.2 - 8.5.3

 Sep 16